avatar-kaleb/kalebmckelvey-site/blog/2020-overview-and-my-~first-year-at-disney.md

 We were anxious and scared.
 Thankfully a friend had urged us a week or two prior to stock up on food and supplies, so at that moment we were fine.

 Reflecting though, at this time - there was much less knowledge from the scientific community about the virus, no one knew what was safe and what wasn't.
-What we knew for sure
+We listened and watched the leadership of the nation, of NY, and of NYC on how we could stay safe and help out our fellow citizens.

+I remember following a few general principles:
+1. Cloth masks were recommended, if you had other kinds donate them as supplies were limited
+2. Only leave your apartment for necessities
+3. Order from local restaurants to help them stay open
+4. Donate to food banks and other organizations if you can, because we were in it together

+Every evening at 7:00pm(maybe it was 6?), we joined our fellow NYers in clapping and making noise for our healthcare workers.
+It made us feel close to people we never even met before.
+Friends and family worried about us as the virus hadn't hit other parts of the country as hard yet, but we assured them at the time we were safe.

+For three months, we didn't leave our studio apartment.